use-ink/ink-docs/docs/faq/faq.md

 * [`self.env().hash_bytes()`](https://paritytech.github.io/ink/ink_env/fn.hash_bytes.html)
 * [`self.env().hash_encoded()`](https://paritytech.github.io/ink/ink_env/fn.hash_encoded.html)

-### When to use `Lazy<T>` over just `T` for a contract field?

-The `ink_storage::Lazy` type caches their entities and acts lazily on the storage.
-This means that a read or write operation is only performed when it really needs to in order to satisfy other inputs.

-Data types such as Rust primitives `i32` or Rust's very own `Vec` or data structures can also be used to operate on the contract's storage, however, they will load their contents eagerly which is often not what you want.

-[See this chapter](/datastructures/overview) where we go into more details and provide examples.

 ### Why is it not possible to use floating point data types in ink!?
 How do I implement returning a decimal number?

 Floats are cool for all kinds of reasons, but they also have one important